willemjanvdun/OCA_notes/notes.md

 ```

 ## Overloading & widening vs. boxing/unboxing
-- Overloading of a method occurs when the name of more than one methods is exactly same but the parameter lists are different.
+- Overloading of a method occurs when the name of more than one methods is exactly same but the parameter lists are different (or in a different order).
 - A method is said to be overloaded when the other method's name is same and parameters ( either the number or their order) are different.
 - The call to ```printSum(1, 2)``` will be bound to printSum(```int, int```) because 1 and 2 are ints, which are exact match to int, int.
 Note that if printSum(```int, int```) method were not there in the code, printSum(```double, double```) would have been invoked instead of printSum(```Integer, Integer```) because ```widening is preferred over boxing/unboxing```.
 - The call to printSum(```1.0, 2.0```) will be bound to printSum(```double, double```) because 1.0 and 2.0 are double, which are exact match to double, double.
 Note that if you call ```printSum(1, 2)``` , printSum(```float, float```) would have been invoked instead of printSum(```double, double```) because a float is closer than a double to an int.